Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Attack Vectors in AID systems

 To defend against algorithm integrity threats, formal verification techniques are often employed to assess the operations of rule-based algorithms.
-For ML-enabled systems, which pose greater challenges for formal verification, patient-specific insulin injection patterns have been modelled to detect abnormalities and inconsistencies.
+For ML-enabled systems, where the black-box nature poses challenges for formal verification, intrusion detection systems and modelling insulin injection patterns can be used to detect abnormalities and inconsistencies.